AnnaAxelsson051/HR-Management-System-with-Cloud-Native-Principles/README.md

 ## Description

-An HR Management System allowing employers to administrate workforce data built with Spring Boot, Spring Cloud, Java and MySQL that embraces cloud-native principles.
+An HR Management System allowing employers to administrate workforce data, built with Spring Boot, Spring Cloud, Java and MySQL that embraces cloud-native principles.
 Built with Domain Driven Design the application utilizes a microservices architecture to enhance